I wrote a text Socialised Afffection about my grandmothers love of woodgraining for Specialism, a new publication from Open Editions.

 Although now, now I remember that it was my grandfather who decorated all the rooms that needed decorating, with wallpaper, brushes, paste, rollers, paint and the Formica topped kitchen table.

 My Grandmother just did the wood graining.
 Specialists, specialists of all kinds, with all kinds of competences learn, nurture and exchange their specialisms.
 It's how we produce the world. [..]

 215 x 215 x 10mm 164 pages

-The publication was launched at the Royal College of Art, in the Senior Common Room on Friday April 15, 6-9pm.
+Open Editions launched at the publication at the Royal College of Art, in the Senior Common Room on Friday April 15, 6-9pm.

 Royal College of Art